Originally from New Orleans, LA. Licensed acupuncturist (DAOM), Public Speaker, health equity advocate, Capoeirista, Dancer, Writer, Mother, Wife.

 Rhonda began a holistic healing career as a massage therapist.
 Her passion for helping others improve their lifestyle through the use of holistic health practices and self-care motivated her to continue studying over several years.
 She was in school studying dietary nutrition when she was enrolled in a course that surveyed complementary and alternative medicine practices.
 Drawn to the topic of Traditional Chinese Medicine (TCM), specifically to the internal medicine diagnosis and prescription of herbal medicine, she enrolled in the Colorado school of traditional Chinese medicine located in Denver Colorado, and received a Master’s Degree in TCM.
 Desiring to delve deeper, Rhonda continued on to AOMA Graduate School of Integrative Medicine, in Austin, TX, where she has completed the didactic courses for Doctor of Acupuncture and Oriental Medicine program.
 Preliminary research completed for her doctoral dissertation investigated the Barriers to Traditional and Complementary Medicine in communities of color, specifically the Black community in the Denver Metro Area.

 In 2015 she founded a nonprofit organization with a goal to provide holistic health education and access to affordable holistic health care for under-served and under-reached communities, the Healing Garden.
-The Healing Garden provides a myriad of community classes and workshops, exercise, movement, art therapy, and meditation classes.
-It also serves as a medical home to a collective of holistic health providers of color.
+The Healing Garden provided a myriad of community classes and workshops, exercise, movement, art therapy, and meditation classes.
+It also served as a medical home to a collective of holistic health providers of color.
 Through her organization, she is on a mission to create a culture of health by educating the community, especially the African-American community, about living with balance, eating healthy, and becoming more self-aware, as well as maintaining a fit lifestyle.
-She pursues this mission by recruiting holistic health care providers of color to the collective, working closely with both private and publicly funded education institutions on providing internships to students of color, and providing community education both inside and outside of The Healing Garden walls.
+Her goals were to recruit holistic health care providers of color to the collective, work closely with both private and publicly funded education institutions on providing internships to students of color, and provide community education both inside and outside of The Healing Garden walls.

 continues her mission to educate the community through her private practice.